 Fermented eggs… I admit that it seems like a smelly idea… which is why it took me nearly a year and a half into my post-fermentation life before I was willing to try it.
-However, I like fermented eggs!
-I do!
-I like them Sam I am!
+However, I am now a HUGE fan of fermented eggs.

 They are the perfect boiled eggs, nicely salted and firm!
-The fermented eggs are SO much tastier than your typical hard boiled egg that I can’t imagine going back to non-fermented eggs.
+Fermented eggs are SO much tastier than your typical hard boiled egg that I can’t imagine going back to non-fermented eggs.

 - 12 hard boiled eggs, peeled

 - 1 tbsp non-iodized salt

 - Sterilize a 1 quart jar with boiling water.